MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-authentication-scenarios.md

 * Azure AD is the identity provider, responsible for verifying the identity of users and applications that exist in an organization’s directory, and ultimately issuing security tokens upon successful authentication of those users and applications.
 * An application that wants to outsource authentication to Azure AD must be registered in Azure AD, which registers and uniquely identifies the app in the directory.
-* Developers can use the open source Azure AD authentication libraries to make authentication easy by handling the protocol details for you.
+* Developers can use the open-source Azure AD authentication libraries to make authentication easy by handling the protocol details for you.
 See [Azure Active Directory Authentication Libraries](active-directory-authentication-libraries.md) for more information.

 • Once a user has been authenticated, the application must validate the user’s security token to ensure that authentication was successful for the intended parties.
 Developers can use the provided authentication libraries to handle validation of any token from Azure AD, including JSON Web Tokens (JWT) or SAML 2.0.
 If you want to perform validation manually, see the [JWT Token Handler](https://msdn.microsoft.com/library/dn205065.aspx) documentation.